Jurgen Rottmann

-Jürgen Rottmann (born October 8, 1941) is a Chilean ornithologist.
-He is a founding member of the Chilean Committee for the Defence of Flora and Fauna and founder and past president of the Chilean Union of Ornithologists.
-He is the director of the Raptor Rehabilitation Center located at his own farm in Talagante and director of the Gaviotin Chico Sustainability Foundation.
+Jürgen Rottmann (born October 8, 1941) is a Chilean ornithologist and conservationist.
+He is a founding member of the Chilean Committee for the Defence of Flora and Fauna and director of the Chilean Union of Ornithologists.
+He is the founder of the Raptor Rehabilitation Center located at his own farm in Talagante and scientific director of the Gaviotin Chico Sustainability Foundation.

 Early life and career

 Born in Santiago in 1941, Jurgen Rottmann is the son of the German immigrants Kurt Rottmann and Greta Sylvester.
 The middle sibling of two sisters: Katarina and Veronica Rottmann, he grew up in Las Condes when it was a rural area, now a borough of Santiago close to the Cordillera de los Andes.
 Married to Rebeca Chavez, his lifelong partner, with whom he has two daughters and two sons.
 Jürgen Rottmann showed marked interest in nature from a young age and studied veterinary sciences at University of Chile as the only option open to him to become a naturalist in Chile in the 1960s.
 In 1972 he became the director of the National Forest Corporation.
 Soon after assuming the directorship, he published the first list of endangered birds in Chile.
 In 1978 he extended the list to mammals.
 The revised list used as a starting point the report he presented at the North American Wildlife and Natural Resources Conference in 1973.